 Rack Width Selection Criteria

-Refer Fig. 2 for details
+Refer to Fig. 2 for details

 Pipe Rack Loading